 If they don't require the entire balance of the loan to be paid back after job separation, the only way to default and subject yourself to the taxes and penalties is if you miss a certain amount of payments in a row.
 Be sure to inquire on how many payments that is for you specifically when you call the 401k administrator to make your inquiry about their job separation policy.

-- If you prefer to avoid bankruptcy or if you’re faced with a Chapter 13 bankruptcy, you may find it beneficial to borrow from your 401k to settle your credit card debts.
+- If you prefer to avoid bankruptcy or if you're faced with a Chapter 13 bankruptcy, you may find it beneficial to borrow from your 401k to settle your credit card debts quickly.

-If you feel that settling your debts will be necessary in order to solve your entire problem, please don’t jump in head first.
-Please refer to the description of my service to gain a better understanding about my debt settlement services.
+If you feel settling your debts will be necessary, please don't jump in head first.
+Please refer to my 4-part series about debt settlement to gain a better understanding about how debt settlement works.

 Borrowing from a 401k - How to make sense of it